-Casein Hydrolysate and Micellar Casein are the priciest of the four.
+Casein Hydrolysate and Micellar Casein are the best quality of the four.

-If you’re interested in picking up any of these protein powders, use my referral codes at MyProtein and get 35% off your order, or Bulk Powders and get 25% off.
-Bear in mind if you can’t find some of them, ON (Optimum Nutrition) is another great alternative in terms of quality.
+If you’re interested in picking up any of these protein powders, you can pick them up in the SUPP UP. store.
+Bear in mind if some of them are sold out, ON (Optimum Nutrition) is another great alternative in terms of quality.

 You’ll remember how I mentioned in both nutrition books that although casein hydrolysate is the most rapidly absorbed casein, it’s also the highest quality casein you can buy.
 Hydrolysate proteins are a whole different ball game in comparison to micellar proteins, being on opposite ends of the spectrum.
 You’ll also remember how I mentioned that milk protein is great as it’s a blend of whey and casein.